konveyor/kai/docs/design/technical_background.md

       - We mine data Konveyor has stored from the Application Hub to search for when other applications have fixed the same rule violations and learn how they fixed it and pass that info into the prompt to aid the LLM
       - This ability to leverage how the issue was seen and fixed in the past helps to give the LLM extra context to give a higher quality result.
-      - This is an [early prompt we created](https://github.com/konveyor-ecosystem/kai/blob/main/notebooks/jms_to_smallrye_reactive/output/gpt-4-1106-preview/helloworldmdb/custom-ruleset/jms-to-reactive-quarkus-00050/few_shot/template.txt) to help give a feel of this in action and the [result we got back from a LLM](https://github.com/konveyor-ecosystem/kai/blob/main/notebooks/jms_to_smallrye_reactive/output/gpt-4-1106-preview/helloworldmdb/custom-ruleset/jms-to-reactive-quarkus-00050/few_shot/result.txt)
+      - Early prototypes used prompt templates and few-shot examples to demonstrate this capability in action.

 ## Further Reading